guerreronz/Bike-Sharing/README.md

 ## Acknowledgements

-The original dataset can downloaded <a href="https://divvy-tripdata.s3.amazonaws.com/index.html" target="blank">here</a>
+The original dataset can be downloaded <a href="https://divvy-tripdata.s3.amazonaws.com/index.html" target="blank">here</a>

 ## Inspiration